krush185/Pricing-table/README.md

 # Pricing-table
-This repository consists of  all the files and code that I used to develo a pricing table using HTML and CSS flexbox.
+This repository consists of code that I used to develo a pricing table using HTML and CSS flexbox.